 It’s your life and you get to decide how you spend your time.
 If you want a strict writing schedule, great!
 Routine is helpful when it comes to getting words from your mind onto paper, but time off to travel, going to a movie, or Netflix and chill is okay too.

-10) Go to the shooting range or pick up a paint brush
+10) Go see a movie or pick up a paint brush

 While you’re taking a break, go do something other than writing.
 Anything else!
-It can be the shooting range, painting, hot yoga, whatever takes your mind off writing.
+It can be going to see a movie, painting, hot yoga, whatever takes your mind off writing.
 Some of my best writing has happened after an extended mental break.

 My favorite distraction is going to the movies.
 On that note, I recently saw Girls Trip, Atomic Blonde, and The House.
 All really good movies.
 I certify them 100% fresh.

 11) Read a lot

 Read everything you can get your hands on.
 Not just the genres you’re comfortable with.
 The more you read, you more writing styles you’ll encounter and can lean on in the future.
 Non-fiction, fiction, short stories, essays – read all of it.
 I used to only read non-fiction, but I’m beginning to branch out into fiction, poetry, and essays.

 I write better after drinking coffee.
 Maybe I don’t, but I feel like I do.
 And if not, I feel happy after coffee.
 Win-win.